How To Connect Your Amazon Fire TV Stick to WiFi Without the Remote

 Use an HDMI-CEC remote

 HDMI-CEC stands for HDMI-Consumer Electronics Control, and it is a relatively new standard for consumer electronics that allows for a high degree of interoperability between devices that connect via HDMI.
 For example, say you have a Chromecast connected to your TV, and your TV’s input mode is currently set to a DVD player connected on another HDMI port.
 If you instruct the Chromecast to start playing something on the TV, it will automatically change the input on the TV to the Chromecast’s input without you having to find the remote and change the setting yourself.
 So how does this help you?

 Well, as we mentioned, you might be able to pick up a smart universal remote that does the work for you.
-But if you’re lucky, and you’re staying at a place that has a newer television, you might be able to control your Fire TV Stick using the TV’s remote control.
+But if you’re lucky, and you’re staying at a place that has a newer television, you might be able to control your Fire Stick right from the remote your television is using.
 Although CEC came out with the HDMI 1.3 standard in 2002, not every TV made since then has implemented it, as it is an optional feature.
 But most high-quality TVs should have it, and if your TV supports it then your troubles are over…if you haven’t turned off CEC on your Fire TV Stick!
 (It is on by default.)

 - Navigate to Settings and Display and Sounds.